 In these happier days, I am extremely thankful to have my wife and my dog with me.
 This Thanksgiving we have escaped the urban psychiatric backward upon which I work for a few days in Lake Tahoe.
 Still complex trauma must be managed.
-I am bound to have unpleasant holiday memories bubble up, no matter what I do.
+I am bound to have unpleasant holiday as memories bubble up, no matter what I do.

 I may remember the first year I got diagnosed with a personality disorder.
 I was twenty and just out of the hospital.
 It was the first year I honored cultural traditions on my own.
 I remember sitting all alone on Thanksgiving in the roach infested inner-city apartment in Camden New Jersey writing a villanelle praying for a phone call because there was no one to reach out to.
 Indeed, neither my parents, who were traveling, or the female I’d just asked out were going to call.

 I may recall awakening depressed the very next black Friday morning to two six-hour seasonal shifts.
 I might remember the ceaseless Christmas music, the selfish stress of the customers, the vat of Barney Dolls sitting right in front of the cash register I was operating.
 I might remember the one customer threated to throw-up on me because I was so slow.
 Others were free to pick the Barney dolls up squeeze them.
 The “I Love You,” song would play from beginning to end.
 “I love you, you love me, we are a happy family . . .”
 All day long!
 Three or four different dolls singing at a time!